ks-dev-01/funci_canvas_box/README.md

 Troubleshooting learning with FuncUI

-I ran into an issue with created a nested view, in a nested view.
+I ran into an issue when creating a nested view, in a nested view.

 The shell allows two views:
     - A PageOther View which is a simple view with a text box, and a text block, in a vertical view